top of page

 Procession with the relics of Walfridus en Radfridus by Franciscus Herman Bach (1922)

-The bishop of Münster (not the Pope!) declared Walfrid and Radfrid saints, and also ordered the construction of a stone, cruciform church because of increasing numbers of pilgrims.
+The bishop of Münster – not the Pope! – declared Walfrid and Radfrid saints and also ordered the construction of a stone, cruciform church because of the increasing number of pilgrims.
 This church would become the Walfriduskerk 'Walfrid church' you can visit to this day.
-Construction started from mid-eleventh into the twelfth centuries (Karstkarel 2007).
+Construction started from the mid-eleventh into the twelfth centuries (Karstkarel 2007).
 Not only pilgrims from Frisia came to Bedum, but also from far beyond.
-At the end of the fifteenth century, the church was enlarged.
-Resulting in a great hall-church with a high choir.
-Much bigger than today.
-With the arrival of the protestant believe in the region in the sixteenth century, building activities came to a halt.
-The catholic faith was being marginalized, and church and chapel started to fall into disrepair.
+At the end of the fifteenth century, the church was enlarged, resulting in a great hall church with a high choir, much bigger than today.
+With the arrival of the Protestant belief in the region in the sixteenth century, building activities came to a halt.
+The Roman Catholic faith was being marginalized, and the church and chapel started to fall into disrepair.
 Already in 1661, the high choir was dismantled.
-Much of the stone has been re-used for houses and other constructions in the village.
+Much of the stone has been reused for houses and other constructions in the village.

 Around 1800, the north aisle was separated from the church and turned into the residence of the sacristan.
 In the year 1859, the church was even offered for sale.
-A year later, vaults of the middle and southern aisles collapsed.
-After this incident the church received its present stucco.
-Investments to tear down the whole building exceeded estimated returns out of new property development.
-So, nobody wanted to buy the church and, against all odds, it stayed.
-No business case to tear it down.
-In 1911, yet another narrow escape from eternal downfall.
-Lightening hit the tower and caught fire.
+A year later, the vaults of the middle and southern aisles collapsed.
+After this incident, the church received its present stucco.
+Investments to tear down the whole building exceeded estimated returns from new property development.
+So, nobody wanted to buy the church, and against all odds, it stayed.
+There was no business case to tear it down.
+In 1911, yet another narrow escape from eternal downfall occurred when lightning hit the tower and caught fire.
 Luckily, only the spire burned off.
-For long the tower stayed flattened.
-Until 1957, when it got the typical four-sided sloping roof you can see today.
+For long, the tower stayed flattened until 1957, when it got the typical four-sided sloping roof you can see today.
 It bears resemblance to the roof of one of the two towers of the twelfth-century Our Lady Mary Cathedral in the town of Ribe in Denmark.
-Ribe, by the way, the oldest city of Scandinavia and founded by Frisian merchants around 700.
+Ribe, by the way, is the oldest city in Scandinavia and founded by Frisian merchants around 700.

 Feast days are on June 22, the translatio 'transfer of the relics', and on December 3.
 If you want to admire the interior, the church is (only) open on Saturdays from May 1st to October 1st, between 14:00-16:00 hours.
 Alternatively, join service on Sundays from 09:30 hours.

-Top 3 Leaning Towers of Frisia - If you happen to spot a medieval church tower in full alignment in former Frisia, i.e. the modern provinces of Friesland and Groningen, and the region of Ostfriesland, you are very fortunate.
-One could joke the idea of the constructors was to tilt every tower a little bit.
-The real reason, however, is that clay soil is unstable to support heavy constructions.
-Especially, when the water content of the soil changes, and what it often did.
-We give you the top three of leaning towers in Frisia:
+Top 3 Leaning Towers of Frisia If the reader happens to spot a medieval church tower in full alignment in former Frisia, i.e., the modern provinces of Friesland and Groningen, and the region of Ostfriesland together, she or he is very fortunate.
+One could joke that the idea of the constructors was to tilt every tower a little bit purposely.
+The real reason, however, is that clay soil is unstable to support heavy constructions, especially when groundwater levels fluctuate, which they often did.

 fLtR Bedum before 1911, Bedum between 1911 and 1957, Bedum from 1957

-Also, the chapel of Radfrid was replaced by a stone, 20-metres-long chapel in the thirteenth century.
+Also, the chapel of Radfrid was replaced by a stone, 20-meter-long chapel in the thirteenth century.
 Not long after 1664, the chapel must have been demolished.
-That year, a contemporary reports that the chapel was nothing more but a ruin (Hillenga 2013).
-Today, only the street name Kapelstraat ‘Chapel St.’ reminds of the chapel of Saint Radfrid.
+That year, a contemporary reported that the chapel was nothing more than a ruin (Hillenga 2013).
+Today, only the street name Kapelstraat ‘Chapel St.’ reminds us of the chapel of Saint Radfrid.

-After the vicious Viking attack, Bedum soon evolved into one of the most important medieval places of pilgrimage in the wider region.
-That competition between the two dioceses Münster and Utrecht might have played a role in promoting Bedum as such, cannot be ruled out (Van der Tuuk 2015), providing a counterbalance to the fast-growing town of Groningen and the diocese of Utrecht.
-Bedum was located only a few kilometres from Groningen.
-Despite Bedum had become an important place of pilgrimage, it never grew into a bigger settlement.
-On a map of Diededrick Rypperda of 1661, Bedum only knew a handful of streets.
+After the vicious Northmen's attack, Bedum soon evolved into one of the most important medieval places of pilgrimage in the wider region.
+That competition between the two dioceses Münster and Utrecht might have played a role in promoting Bedum as such, cannot be ruled out (Van der Tuuk 2015) – providing a counterbalance to the fast-growing town of Groningen and the diocese of Utrecht.
+Bedum was located only a few kilometers from Groningen.
+Despite Bedum having become an important place of pilgrimage, it never grew into a bigger settlement.
+On a map of Diededrick Rypperda from 1661, Bedum knew only a handful of streets.

-Not only in Bedum Saint Walfrid was being venerated.
-Also in the village of Hellum in the province of Groningen.
-Located east of the town of Groningen.
-The eleventh-century church of Hellum is named Walfriduskerk too.
-The church bell, now lost, carried an image of Saint Walfrid with shovel (see further below).
-Both churches, Bedum and Hellum, belong to the oldest churches of the Netherlands.
+Not only in Bedum was Saint Walfrid venerated, but also in the village of Hellum in the province of Groningen, located east of the town of Groningen.
+Likewise, the eleventh-century church of Hellum is named Walfriduskerk.
+The church bell, now lost, carried an image of Saint Walfrid with a shovel (see further below).
+Both churches, Bedum and Hellum, are among the oldest churches in the Netherlands.

-Concerning the etymology of Bedum, we found Bedaheim as an earlier form (Clingeborg 1977), perhaps meaning 'Beda's home(stead)', and we found Bedeheim and Bedheim to be understand as 'place of prayer' (Wiersma 1934).
-However, the most credible explanation seems to be that the word bedum derives from plural bed/beden, meaning ‘raised land(s)’ (Van Berkel & Samplonius 2018).
+Concerning the etymology of the name Bedum, we found Bedaheim as an earlier form (Clingeborg 1977), perhaps meaning 'Beda's home(-stead)', and we found Bedeheim and Bedheim to be understood as 'place of prayer' (Wiersma 1934).
+However, the most credible explanation seems to be that the word bedum derives from the plural bed/beden, meaning ‘raised land(s)’ (Van Berkel & Samplonius 2018).
 Compare also the Old Norwegian word bjoð, meaning ‘land/soil/bed’ (from seabed), in modern Dutch bodem.
-The explanation ‘elevated lands’ fits very well the geographical, wet soil conditions of the area, which will be discussed in this blog post too.
+The explanation ‘elevated lands’ fits very well the geographical, wet soil conditions of the area, which will be discussed in this blog post, too.
 Lastly, a territorial notion of the area Bédorouualda has been preserved, meaning ‘forest swamp of Bedum’.

 In the Low-Saxon speech (Grunnings) Bedum is pronounced as beem, which sounds like 'bay-m'.